lrspeiser/sigmagravity/README.md

 - **p**: encodes how interactions accumulate with scale (p < 1 suggests correlated/sparse interactions; p = 2 would be area-like)
 - **n_coh**: effective number of independent decoherence channels; larger n_coh implies narrower variability in λ (more homogeneous environment)

-**Testable predictions.** If this interpretation is correct, n_coh should increase in relaxed, homogeneous systems (ellipticals, relaxed clusters) and decrease in turbulent, clumpy environments (barred galaxies, merger clusters).
+**Testable suggestions.** If this interpretation is correct, n_coh should increase in relaxed, homogeneous systems (ellipticals, relaxed clusters) and decrease in turbulent, clumpy environments (barred galaxies, merger clusters).
 The exponent p should shift systematically with morphology.
 Splitting galaxies by bar fraction or clusters by entropy/merger stage offers direct empirical tests (Bridge 1 in §6).

 **Attribution.** The Gamma–Weibull → Burr-XII identity is standard (Rodriguez 1977, JSTOR; MATLAB docs); our contribution is the application to gravitational decoherence and the physical interpretation of {ℓ₀, p, n_coh} in terms of path coherence and environmental heterogeneity.
 For the broader "superstatistics" framework (heterogeneous rate parameters), see Beck & Cohen 2003, arXiv:cond-mat/0303288.